-GRUB is GRand Unified Bootloader, the default bootloader for Linux kernel based Operating Systems.
+GRUB is GRand Unified Bootloader, the default bootloader for Linux kernel-based Operating Systems.
 If you have a dual boot system, like Windows and Linux, then you may have some issues with GRUB.
-If you install Windows after Linux installation, then Windows puts its own bootloader on the MBR.
+If you install Windows after Linux installation ( say Ubuntu or Centos), then Windows puts its own bootloader on the MBR.
 So GRUB is no longer visible.
-GRUB needs to be reinstalled in this case.
+In most case GRUB needs to be reinstalled in this case.

-This article provides some scenarios that leave the GRUB unbootable and how GRUB can be reinstalled in order to fix the problem like getting "error: unknown filesystem".
+This article provides some scenarios that leave the GRUB2 unbootable and how GRUB can be reinstalled in order to fix the problem like getting "error: unknown filesystem".

 When GRUB is unable to boot your system, or is unable to find the second stage, it drops the user to the GRUB prompt that looks like: